2023 Richmond Spiders baseball team

-The 2023 Richmond Spiders baseball team will represent the University of Richmond during the 2023 NCAA Division I baseball season.
-The Spiders played their home games at Malcolm U. Pitt Field as a member of the Atlantic 10 Conference.
-They will be led by head coach Tracy Woodson, in his tenth season with the program.
+The 2023 Richmond Spiders baseball team are representing the University of Richmond during the 2023 NCAA Division I baseball season.
+The Spiders play their home games at Malcolm U. Pitt Field as a member of the Atlantic 10 Conference.
+They are led by head coach Tracy Woodson, in his tenth season with the program.

 Previous season

 The 2022 Richmond Spiders baseball team notched a 30–26 (11–13) regular season record earning the seventh seed and in the 2022 Atlantic 10 Conference baseball tournament.
 During the tournament, Richmond went on a run to the championship game before losing to their crosstown rivals, VCU.

 Preseason

 Preseason Atlantic 10 awards and honors

 Outfielders Johnny Hipsman and Alden Mathes were named to the All-Atlantic 10 Preseason team.

 Coaches poll

 The Atlantic 10 baseball coaches' poll was released on February 7, 2023.
 Richmond was picked to finish third the Atlantic 10.